Do Pros Use Graphite or Steel Shafts? It Depends Which Club (2022)

 So when it comes to graphite vs steel shafts for the pros in their drivers the ship has clearly sailed.

-And in case you were wondering what Jimmy Walker ended up doing he switched back to Fujikura Ventus Black 7 X graphite shafts in his driver and woods very soon after trying steel again in 2020!
+And in case you were wondering what Jimmy Walker ended up doing he switched back to a Fujikura Ventus Black 7 X graphite shaft in his driver very quickly after trying steel again in 2020!

-[Note – If you are interested in seeing what exact shafts the top 100 PGA Tour players are using in their drivers and other clubs check out our article here.]
+[Note – To see what exact shafts the top 100 PGA Tour players are using in their drivers and other clubs check out our article here.]

-Do Pros Use Graphite or Steel Shafts In Their Fairway Woods and Hybrids?
+Do Pros Use Graphite or Steel Shafts For Their Fairway Woods and Hybrids?

 Increased swing speed is vital when it comes to distance and graphite shafts play a key role in enabling the world’s top players to maximise the distance they hit the ball.